 - Sunscreen

-- Warm clothes plus hat, scarf and gloves
+- Warm clothes and layers, plus hat, scarf and gloves

 - A pack of cards or games for evening entertainment